bmpbos/arepa/doc/README.txt

 	$ export PYTHONPATH=`pwd`/src:$PYTHONPATH

-This command adds the main source directory to both the UNIX path for the bash shell and the environmental path for Python.
+This command adds the main source directory to the environmental variable PYTHONPATH.
 These two lines should be added to your bashrc file to avoid repeating this exportation procedure every time you want to run arepa.

 Section 0.5 ARepA Basics
 ---------------------------------------------

 ARepA is built with *hierarchical modularity* in mind.
 This means that a computational process can be initiated from just about any node in the program tree.
 At every executable directory, you will see an "SConstruct" file.This file can be launched with the command "scons".

 Things to note: